 Audrey’s other training

-1. Cognitive Therapy, Advanced Cognitive Therapy and Diet Workshop from the Beck Institute.
+1. Cognitive Therapy, Advanced Cognitive Therapy, and Diet Workshop from the Beck Institute.
 This training was with Dr. Aaron Beck (the founder of Cognitive Therapy or Cognitive Behavioural Therapy) and his daughter, Dr. Judith Beck.

 2. Level I Training For the Treatment of Trauma and Level II Emotional Processing Meaning Making, and Attachment Repair.
 Both are from the Sensorimotor Psychotherapy Institution.